Smart Home Pool Thermometer Options

 Parts Required:

-I’ve found this solution to be reliable, as it’s survived two full swimming seasons so far.
-The only issue is that the temperature sensor doesn’t get a good read from inside the box, but it has been a consistent under read of about 4 degrees.
+I’ve found this solution to be reliable, as it’s survived three full swimming seasons so far.
+The only issue is that the temperature sensor doesn’t get a good read from inside the box, it has been a consistently under by about 4 degrees.
 That makes it easy to correct with a Siri Shortcut.
 Note that Water Temperature is what I named the motion sensor in the box, you can call it whatever you want.

 If you don’t have a Hue system, you’ll need a Hue Bridge and at least one light to configure the system, so it bumps the cost up.
 If you do have a Bridge set up already, however, this is probably the cheapest way of getting your water temperature via Siri.